Getting Around

 CTA Impacts

-Starting Monday, January 5, 2026, the existing State/Lake elevated station will close for demolition and reconstruction.
+• As of Monday, January 5, 2026, the existing State/Lake Loop elevated station closed for demolition and reconstruction.
+The station will remain closed throughout construction.

 Additional information about CTA impacts can be found at: https://www.transitchicago.com/